-To answer the question, ‘What is the best technology to underpin the SaaS business model?’, we take a look at the technology currently being used by the world’s most innovative and fast-scaling SaaS businesses today.
+To answer the question, ‘What is the best SaaS technology stack to underpin this type of business model?’, we take a look at the tech currently being used by the world’s most innovative and fast-scaling SaaS businesses today.

 **Spoiler alert: It starts with the Salesforce platform**